 - Look up the IP address.
 This will give you a general location, though it will not give you a specific physical address.

 It’s very difficult to find a physical address for a non-fixed VoIP phone number.
-Most of the time, you’ll need the assistance of a private investigator to find the physical address associated with a non-fixed VoIP number.
+Getting the carrier information and a general geographic location via a basic VoIP number lookup is often enough for business purposes, but most of the time, you’ll need the assistance of a private investigator to find the physical address associated with a non-fixed VoIP number.

 Can you call a non-fixed VoIP Number?